muneebpandith/muneebpandith/README.md

 ### Hi 👋, I'm Muneeb

 - 🎓 I’ve completed PhD from <a href="https://home.iitd.ac.in/" target="_blank" rel="noreferrer">IITD</a> working in the intersecting areas of computing and collabrative robotics.
-- 📝 I maintain a blog <a href="https://muneebpandith.github.io/blog" target="_blank" rel="noreferrer">here</a>  where I talk about some interesting stuff.
 - 💬 Reach to me @ <a href="https://muneebpandith.github.io/" target="_blank" rel="noreferrer">muneebpandith.github.io</a>